Sparronator9999/OpenBootCamp/README.md

 ## Supported systems

 Only Apple computers that can run Windows are supported (i.e. any Intel Mac).
-Any non-Apple Windows systems are not supported (even if using a Magic Mouse/Trackpad/Keyboard).
+Any non-Apple Windows systems are not supported (even if using an external Magic Mouse/Trackpad/Keyboard).

-Windows 7 SP1 and later with .NET Framework 4.8 should work without issues.
+Windows 7 SP1 and later with .NET Framework 4.8 should mostly work without issues.

 Windows Vista/XP may work if you downgrade the project to .NET Framework 4.6 (for Vista SP2) or 4.0 (for XP SP3), but are currently unsupported.